jesusgraterol/jesusgraterol/README.md

 My proficiency extends to data science, allowing me to train and serve complex machine learning models over the Internet.

-I am a problem-solver with keen attention to detail, adept at identifying and resolving complex issues promptly and professionally.
+As a problem solver with meticulous attention to detail, I'm adept at identifying and resolving intricate challenges quickly and efficiently.

 ## Tech Stack